yiisoft/yii2/docs/guide/tutorial-i18n.md

 #### Plurals

 Different languages have different ways to inflect plurals.
 Yii provides a convenient way for translating messages in different plural forms that works well even for very complex rules.
-Instead of dealing with the inflection rules directly it is sufficient to provide the translation of inflected words in certain situations only.
+Instead of dealing with the inflection rules directly, it is sufficient to provide the translation of inflected words in certain situations only.

 ```php